dcouch440/pizza-parlor/README.md

 * * *

 ## Description
-This is a web app made to add items (pizza toppings and crust) to a cart and return the total cost.
+This is a web app made to add items (pizza toppings) to a cart and return the total cost.
 This web app is made using JavaScript prototypes to create methods to change information in objects.

 * * *
 ## Specs